Encharted Cook

 Instructions

-• In a large bowl beat the butter with the sugar until light in color and fluffy in texture.
+• Using the large bowl of a stand mixer and a paddle attachment, beat the butter and sugar together on medium speed until they are light in color and fluffy in texture.

 1 Cup Salted Butter, 1 ½ Cups White Granulated Sugar